successible/cleanslate/README.md

 ### Handling authentication

 Clean Slate was built around delegating authentication to Firebase.
 Firebase is a very secure authentication service maintained by Google.
 It is our default recommendation for any instance of Clean Slate with more than a few users.
-Consult the `Using Firebase` section of the appendix for how to set up Firebase with Clean Slate.
+Consult the `Using Firebase` section for how to set up Firebase with Clean Slate.

 However, Firebase is too complex for the most common hosting scenario.
 That scenario is a privacy conscious user who wants to host Clean Slate for individual or family use.
 Hence, our default authentication system, `authId`, works differently.